ishay2b/opencv_numpy/README.md

 ## What is the nearest alternative?
-pybind11 was recomnded by many: https://github.com/pybind/pybind11
+pybind11 was recommended by many: https://github.com/pybind/pybind11

 ## Can I see this magic in action?